 iStock

 There are a lot of things to consider when you've decided you want to cancel a card.
 One of the biggest contributors to a dinged credit score is the credit utilization ratio.
-As long as you ensure that your utilization doesn't increase and that you have other credit products in good shape that will contribute to your credit score, the drop will be minimal if anything at all.
+As long as you ensure your utilization doesn't increase and that you have other credit products in good shape that will contribute to your credit score, the drop should be minimal.
 This requires planning ahead, so don't rush to cut up your plastic just yet.

 Here are some tips on how to close a credit card safely to minimize any negative impact:

-1. Lower the usage across all credit cards in order to maintain a similar credit utilization rate.
+1. Lower your usage across all credit cards to maintain a similar credit utilization rate.

 2. Redeem rewards or points to ensure you've gained the maximum benefit from the card you want to cancel.